yene/Spyfall/README.md

 * backdrop filter does not seem to work with figure: http://iamvdo.me/en/blog/advanced-css-filters

 ## Inspired
-by the best party game on the PC
+Inspired by the best party game on the PC [Jackbox Party Pack](http://jackboxgames.com/project/jbpp/).
 ![jackbox.tv](material/jackbox.jpg)